Written by Ed Craig.

 at the weld start leading to a larger weld

-For two decades this has been an issue with many robots and needs more consideration from
+For two decades the timing issues have been an issue with all robots and needs more consideration from both

 the robot / MIG equipment manufacturers.
 Some robot manufactures believe their robots will provide the controls